bishopdynamics/cuestack/README.md

 ## Running from source on Windows

 Each tool has `setup.bat` and `run.bat`, they can be used to manually setup and run that tool from within the source tree.
 This is intended only for development, please use the prebuilt binaries.
-VoicemeeterAgent and ViscaAgent both live within the Cuestack folder, and share `setup.bat` with CueStack but have their own run scripts.
+VoicemeeterAgent lives within the Cuestack folder, and shares `setup.bat` with CueStack but has its own separate run script: `run-voicemeeteragent.bat`.
+ViscaAgent is not supported on Windows.

 ## Usage on Linux and macOS